dictionaria/sanzhi/README.md

 <td><p style="visibility: hidden;">-</p></td>
 <td><p style="visibility: hidden;">-</p></td>
 <td>d.</td>
-<td><i>ač</i> ‘open’ + <i>b-arq’-ij</i> (<span style="font-feature-settings: 'smcp' on">n</span>-do.<span style="font-feature-settings: 'smcp' on">pfv-inf</span>)</td>
+<td><i>ač</i> ‘open’ + <i>b-arq’-ij</i> (<span style="font-variant: small-caps">n</span>-do.<span style="font-variant: small-caps">pfv-inf</span>)</td>
 <td>‘open’</td>
 </tr>
 <tr>
 </tr></table>
 <h2 id="lexicon">Lexicon</h2>
 The Sanzhi lexicon is composed of items inherited from Proto-Dargwa and of numerous loans that mostly originate from Turkic, Arabic, Persian, and nowadays form Russian (including all recent international borrowings).
 Loan words in the dictionary are classified with the semantic domain ‘loans’ (although loan words of course do not form a semantic domain.
 Since there has been mutual borrowing between Turkic, Arabic, and Persian, it is not easy to establish from which language Sanzhi actually borrowed those words and thus sometimes their ultimate origin and mostly no origin at all is indicated.
 A simple Russian-Sanzhi and Sanzhi-Russian dictionary can be found in Forker &amp; Gadzhimuradov (2017).
-A preliminary version of the electronic dictionary, which is also the base for this dictionary, can be found <a href="http://www.kaukaz.net/cgi-bin/blosxom.cgi/english/dargwa/dict_exp">here</a>.
+A preliminary version of the electronic dictionary, which is also the base for this dictionary, can be found <a href="https://www.kaukaz.net/cgi-bin/blosxom.cgi/english/dargwa/dict_exp">here</a>.

 <h2 id="the-dictionary"> The dictionary</h2>
 <h3 id="methodology-aims-and-scope">Methodology, aims and scope </h3>
 The dictionary has been prepared as part of the language documentation project “Documenting Dargi languages in Daghestan: Shiri and Sanzhi.”
 The words have been collected in several ways and in several stages:
 - by means of other published dictionaries of Daghestanian languages, in particular Khalilov &amp; Comrie (2010), Sumbatova &amp; Lander (2014), Kibrik &amp; Kodzasov (1988; 1990) and the grammar by Sumbatova &amp; Mutalov (2003), van den Berg (2001), which have been used to systematically check Sanzhi equivalents of Russian words and Sanzhi equivalents of words from other Daghestanian languages
-- based all lexemes contained in the <a href="http://web-corpora.net/SanzhiDargwaCorpus/search/?interface_language=ru">glossed Sanzhi corpus</a>.
+- based all lexemes contained in the <a href="https://web-corpora.net/SanzhiDargwaCorpus/search/?interface_language=ru">glossed Sanzhi corpus</a>.

 The vast majority of the examples sentences have been elicited specifically for the dictionary because sentences from the corpus would usually be too long and/or too complicated to be used as illustrations of the lexemes.

-All lexemes have been entered into a Lexique Pro dictionary, which is also available through <a href="http://www.kaukaz.net/cgi-bin/blosxom.cgi/english/dargwa/dict_exp">the project website</a>.
+All lexemes have been entered into a Lexique Pro dictionary, which is also available through <a href="https://www.kaukaz.net/cgi-bin/blosxom.cgi/english/dargwa/dict_exp">the project website</a>.
 This dictionary was originally set up by André Müller, who worked as a student assistant in the project in 2013-2014.
 He set the basis for the dictionary, entered the first lexemes (several hundred) and made the first recordings.
 His work was then continued by two more student assistants (Teresa Klemm and Felix Anker), the main language assistant Gadzhimurad Gadzhimuradov and the project leader Diana Forker.
 Diana Forker and Gadzhimurad Gadzhimuradov gathered the data including the example sentences, did the translations into Russian (G. Gadzhimuradov) and English (D. Forker) and entered the data into a spreadsheet table and word files.
 Diana Forker also checked all entries and edited the final version of the dictionary.
 Gadzhimurad Gadzhimuradov read aloud all lexemes and many example sentences for the audio recordings of the entries.
 Teresa Klemm and Felix Anker cut the audio files, entered the audio files and new entries into the Lexique Pro dictionary, checked entries and assisted with the preparation of the Lexique Pro dictionary for dictionaria.

 This is the first dictionary of a Nakh-Daghestanian language including not only a Russian translation, but also an English translation and both the orthographic representation with Cyrillic letters and the Latin-based transcription used by specialists of Nakh-Daghestanian languages.
 It can therefore, in principle, be used both by members of the Sanzhi community and by linguists and other researchers.
 In fact, one of the aims of collecting the Sanzhi lexicon was to produce a simple dictionary for the speech community, which can be found in Forker &amp; Gadzhimuradov (2017).
 Due to the semantic categorization of many words it is possible to investigate only specific semantic domains.
 The dictionary can also serve as the basis for investigating in more detail the morphology and morphophonology of Dargwa varieties.